Home Improvement Project

 • By using an unsecured personal loan from somewhere like SoFi to finance your home improvement project, you borrow capital without putting up your home as collateral.

-• This method implies that if you cannot pay, your home does not stand at risk for foreclosure.
+• This method implies that if you cannot pay, your home is not at risk of foreclosure.
 Some lucky homeowners can obtain personal loans from family members.

-• Banks also offer unsecured personal loans, but typically for modest sums of money.
-Be wary of payday loans or personal loans that are offered by non-banks, as many of them have exorbitant interest rates.
+• Banks also offer unsecured personal loans, typically for modest sums of money.
+Be wary of payday loans or personal loans offered by non-banks, as many of them have exorbitant interest rates.

 Home Equity Loan